-Appendix 3

-Equality Impact Assessment
+Appendix 2 - Equality Impact Assessment

 Name of Policy to be assessed Allocations Policy New policy or revision of existing?
-Revision of existing Person(s) responsible for assessment Allocations Policy Working Party RH / TB / KAE / KN / KMcL / AA / HA / SM / NC Briefly describe the aims, objectives and purpose of the policy.
+Revision of existing - additional appendix on staff roles and responsibilities Person(s) responsible f Person(s) responsible for assessment Head of Housing Services Briefly describe the aims, objectives and purpose of the policy.
 To allocate our housing stock to those persons and households displaying the highest levels of housing need.
 Who is intended to benefit from the policy?
 (EG applicants, tenants, staff, contractors) Housing applicants and tenants What outcomes are wanted from this policy?
 (EG the measurable changes or benefits to members/ tenants / staff) All applicants and tenants have an equal right and opportunity to access the housing list and that there is no direct or indirect discrimination against any applicant.
-Which groups could be e affected by the po olicy? (note all that apply) Race X Gender X Sexual orientation X Gender reassignment X Age Х Religion or belief Х Marital status Х Disability Х Pregnant and Maternity X If the policy is not relevant to any of the equality groups listed above, state why and end the process here.
-N/A Have those affected by the policy / decision been involved?
-Consultation with applicants and tenants on the proposed allocations policy will be conducted.
+Which groups could be affected by the policy? (note all the nat apply) Race X Gender X Sexual orientation X Gender reassignment X Age X Religion or belief X Marital status X Disability X Pregnant and Maternity X If the policy is not relevant to any of the equality groups listed above, state why and end the process here.
+N/A

+Have those affected by the policy / decision been involved?